szafranskifilip/bitcoin_sentiment_analysis/README.md

 <br />

+## 7. Summary and Next Steps

+**Summary**

-- Best neural newtwork model is GRU with 71% accuracy
+- Best neural newtwork model is Model 4: GRU Layer Stacking with 71% accuracy;

-- The hightest correlation for price difference vs. single wrods has 'trying' with 0.32 correlation coefficient
+- The hightest correlation for price difference vs. single wrods has 'trying' with 0.32 correlation coefficient;

-- The hightest correlation for price difference vs. bigrams has 'are, getting' with 0.27 correlation coefficient
+- The hightest correlation for price difference vs. bigrams has 'are, getting' with 0.27 correlation coefficient;

-- Negative sentiment has impact on the trading volume and price volatility
+- Negative sentiment has impact on the trading volume and price volatility;

-- Negative sentiment has has bigger impact on the price change then positive and neutral
+- Negative sentiment has has bigger impact on the price change then positive and neutral ;

-- Tweets' volums does not show any significat impact on the price change (correlation = 0.2)
+- Tweets' volums does not show any significat impact on the price change (correlation = 0.2);

-- Main tools used for posting tweets are Twitter Web App and Twitter for iPhone
+- Main tools used for posting tweets are Twitter Web App and Twitter for iPhone.

 Next Steps